STATEMENT ON RISK MANAGEMENT AND INTERNAL CONTROL

 - The Chief Executive Officer reports to the Board on significant changes in the business and the external environment.

-The Committee will, on behalf of the Board of Directors (Board), discharge its oversight responsibilities to encourage and safeguard the highest standards of integrity, reliable financial reporting, compliance with regulatory matters and effective internal controls of FIMM.
+The Audit Committee will, on behalf of the Board of Directors (Board), discharge its oversight responsibilities to encourage and safeguard the highest standards of integrity, reliable financial reporting, compliance with regulatory matters and effective internal controls of FIMM.

 Description of main functions